sasmit-yadav/RupEasy/README.md

 5. **Usage:**
    - Sign up as a borrower or lender.
-   - Apply for a microloan, check eligibility, and track your financial activities on the dashboard.
+   - Apply for a microloan, check eligibility, and track your financial activities on the dashboard and much more.

 ---